vikramchhibber/tropelet/docs/design.md

 ```

 ## Authorization
-1. The server will ensure that clients with different identities cannot stream output from jobs initiated by others.
+1. The server will ensure that clients with different identities cannot stream output or get status of jobs initiated by others.
-2. The server will enforce a policy limiting concurrent jobs per client.
-The default limit will be two, configurable per client.

 # Exec library